Skip to main content

 2. The price, consideration or value of the acquisition.

-If there are several tenants of the property, this special regime applies to the part of the net income that corresponds to family members who have the legally established degree of relationship.
+If there are several tenants of the property, this special regime applies to the part of the net income that corresponds to family members who have the legally established degree of kinship.

-If the net return corresponding to the lease or transfer of the property, once the previously mentioned reductions have been applied to it, if applicable, is less than the minimum return, this last amount will be recorded in box [0152 ] of the statement.
+If the net income corresponding to the lease or transfer of the property, once the previously mentioned reductions have been applied to it, if applicable, is less than the minimum income, this last amount will be recorded in box [0152 ] of the declaration.